questoph/spellux/README.md

 ```
 *Default setting: 75*

 This setting specifies the similiaty ratio for candidate correction to finetune correction – and reduce the number of clearly wrong candidates.
-During the evaluation of a candiate for the correction, the input string and the correction candidates are compared as for string similarity using the *fuzz.ratio()* process in *fuzzywuzzy*.
+During the evaluation of a candiate for the correction, the input string and the correction candidates are compared as for string similarity using the *fuzz.ratio()* process in *rapidfuzz*.
 If the similarity ratio lies below the defined threshold, the correction candidate is disregarded.
 This setting affects the correction modes *'model'/'norvig'/'tf-idf'/'combo'*.

 ```Python
 add_matches=False/True